Solaireis/CWC-Application-Security-Project/OWASP-Mitigations.md

     - Using Google Cloud Platform Key Management Service's Cloud Hardware Security Module RNG API.

 - Secure Flask Session Cookie
+  - The Flask session cookie is digitally signed using HMAC-SHA512 algorithm.
+    - Although HMAC cannot be used for digital signature, in this context, it is possible as only the web application knows the secret/symmetric key used in the HMAC algorithm.
+  - Configured the Flask session's default HMAC algorithm from HMAC-SHA1 to HMAC-SHA512.
+    - Since SHA1 has been "broken" and is no longer considered secure, it is now recommended to use SHA256 or SHA512
+    - References:
+      - [SHATTERED](https://shattered.it/)
+      - [OWASP](https://owasp.org/Top10/A02_2021-Cryptographic_Failures/#how-to-prevent)
-  - Using Google Cloud Platform KMS API RNG in the Cloud HSM (4096 bits)
+    - Using Google Cloud Platform KMS API RNG in the Cloud HSM (4096 bits) for the symmetric key used in the HMAC algorithm.
       - Ensures high entropy
       - Unlikely to be guessed ($2^{4096}$ possible keys)
       - Prevent session cookie from being tampered with
       - Automatically rotated at the end of each month
       - In the event that the key is leaked, the key can be simply rotated using [Google Cloud Platform Secret Manager API](https://cloud.google.com/secret-manager)
-  - Configured the default HMAC algorithm used from HMAC-SHA1 to HMAC-SHA512
-    - Since SHA1 has been "broken" and is no longer considered secure, it is now recommended to use SHA256 or SHA512
-    - References:
-      - [SHATTERED](https://shattered.it/)
-      - [OWASP](https://owasp.org/Top10/A02_2021-Cryptographic_Failures/#how-to-prevent)

 - [Argon2](https://pypi.org/project/argon2-cffi/) for hashing passwords
   - Argon2 will generate a random salt using `os.urandom(nBytes)` which is more secure than setting your own salt